 Wednesday is national braai day in South Africa, so consider using free-range meat when making your purchase decisions.

 Organically grown does not only apply to food, but to wine.
 The vineyards in the West Coast Darling area produce the Earthbound range of 100% organic wines, which also happen to be Fairtrade certified.

 To enter leave a comment below with an interesting cooking idea with your favourite organic produce.
 It can be anything.

-* cooks notes – You can use organic grass fed beef instead if you prefer.
-Cook on a braai or a griddle pan to your preference but I like it medium rare.
+* cooks notes – You can use organic grass-fed beef instead if you prefer.
+Cook on a braai or a griddle pan to your preference but I like it medium-rare.
 Allow the meat to rest before serving.
-Toasted pita breads cut in half and filled with the meat and vegetables and salad is also delicious.
+Toasted pita bread cut in half and filled with the meat and vegetables and salad is also delicious.

 Recipe – makes 8 kebabs